Learning outcomes

 At the end of each module, students must submit a final task and take a grammar/vocabulary test covering the material from that module.

-In June, students will take both an oral and a written exam.
+In June, students will take an oral exam.

 3) August/September Resit Session

-In the August/September resit session, if a student's overall average is below 10/20, they must retake all parts where they scored below 10/20.
-If any assessment below 10/20 from June is not retaken, the grade for that assessment will not carry over, and a 0 will be assigned for that part.
+For the August/September session, if the student’s overall average does not reach 10/20, they must retake all the components for which they did not obtain at least 10/20.
+For students who failed, if an assessment scoring below 10/20 in June is not retaken in August/September, the June grade for that assessment will not be carried over, and a score of 0 will be assigned for that component.

-Important: Please note that passing this course does not lead to CEFR certification.
+Please note that passing this course unit does not imply certification.

 The required materials for following the course are available on the WebCampus page for the course 'SCDLB105 - Introduction to Scientific English.'